-The Conducting Diploma is a six-semester (three year) program.
+The Conducting Diploma is a three-year (six-semester) program.
 A student who has not completed the CD in the designated three years is not eligible to transfer to another program.
 If a student has not completed his/her CD within the allotted number of semesters due to illness or approved leaves, the Dean and the Director of the Negaunee Conducting Fellows Program may approve an extension.